Creating a Storage Event Task

 Local File System

-In order for a storage location to be available within Tilebox workflows, it needs to be registered first.
-Registering not only consists of specifying the location, but also setting up a notification system that forwards events to Tilebox, such that tasks can be triggered.
-How this notifier is set up depends on the storage location type.
+To make a storage location available within Tilebox workflows, it must be registered first.
+This involves specifying the location and setting up a notification system that forwards events to Tilebox, enabling task triggering.
+The setup varies depending on the storage location type.

 For example, a GCP storage bucket is integrated by setting up a PubSub Notification with a push subscription.
-A local file system requires the installation of a filesystem watcher.
-If you are interested in setting up a storage location registered with Tilebox, please get in touch.
+A local file system requires installing a filesystem watcher.
+To set up a storage location registered with Tilebox, please get in touch.

-To list all available storage locations, you can use the all method on the storage location client.
+To list all available storage locations, use the all method on the storage location client.

 Python